expr:class='data:blog.pageType'>

 "QUIET!"
 The Emperor commanded, and the muttering stopped.
 He beckoned Perry with his index finger to come closer.
 "You're more capable than my General."

-Perry kept silent and could only bow, not saying a word; after all, it was a statement and not a question.
-One thing the Emperor doesn't know about the other kingdoms he had conquered is the secret hand signals they use in communication, which were taking place right at that moment as the Emperor focused on Perry.
+Perry kept silent and could only bow, not saying a word — after all, it was a statement and not a question.
+One thing the Emperor didn't know about the other kingdoms he had conquered was the secret hand signals they used in communication, which were taking place right at that moment as the Emperor focused on Perry.

 Ragnor had always been crafty and a mean bastard at heart.
-He is the son of the former king of the Eastern Kingdom, and rumor has it that he killed his father to take over the throne; that is why there was no resistance when the army of Emperor Albert invaded the country, and it was dubbed as the easiest victory.
-Ragnor has a pale complexion and eyes as dark as midnight; he has a scar on his right cheek he got while playing with a wooden sword at age ten with his cousin, Brin—whom he killed after he had taken the throne as payback for that scar.
+He is the son of the former king of the Eastern Kingdom, and rumor has it that he killed his father to take over the throne — that is why there was no resistance when the army of Emperor Albert invaded the country, and it was dubbed the easiest victory.
+Ragnor has a pale complexion and eyes as dark as midnight.
+He has a scar on his right cheek he got while playing with a wooden sword at age ten with his cousin, Brin — whom he killed after he had taken the throne as payback for that scar.
 There is a permanent snarl on his face, as he had always been scowling, which has stuck.
 He hates dealing with those below his status.

 Ben-Ali is the leader of the Western Kingdom.
 He is fat and lazy but has a very shrewd mind.
 He sat there on the aisle, round face sweating and shrunken eyes calculating every move, fat cheeks wobbling from every shake of his head.